crittercism/crittercism-unity-ios/README.md

 Installing the Plugin
 =======================

-Installing the Crittercism iOS Unity Plugin starts by downloading the latest [iOS][3] Unity.
+Installing the Crittercism iOS Unity Plugin starts by downloading the latest iOS Unity.

 The repository includes the following items:
 * **Plugins/iOS** - Contains the static library generated from the Plugin Source (which includes the Crittercism Static Library)